secludedfox/PyDEC-MAIN/README.md

 ## pip Install Command

-`py -m pip install colorama wave sounddevice soundfile pydub scipy numpy`
+`py -m pip install colorama wave sounddevice soundfile pydub scipy numpy EASGen`

 This command *should* install all the libraries that are needed, but this list may not be sufficient for your installation.